 The Autistics Association of Greater Washington, Inc. — then called the Asperger Syndrome Adults — was founded by six “Aspies” on February 20, 2005.
 We have about 350 members in our organization, and have about 20 to 30 members at our monthly meetings.

-We have periodic social activities, most notably our AAGW Annual Dinner and our annual Potomac River boat cruise.
+We have periodic social activities, most notably our AAGW Annual Dinner and our annual Potomac River Boat Ride.
 We also have a lending library of books on autism and Asperger’s.

 Our meetings and the identities of our members remain strictly confidential.
 Membership, meetings and participation in our e-mail group are limited to people 18 and over in our region who have autism.
 (However, we do permit new members to bring, to their first meeting, one or two family members or friends.)